Skip to contents

 Practical recommendations

-• Start with solver = "auto" unless PCA imputation is slow or you are about to run many calls, such as with tune_imp(), where the per-call probe overhead can add up.
+• Start with solver = "auto" unless you are about to run many calls (e.g., with tune_imp()), where per-call probe overhead adds up.

-• If PCA imputation is slow, benchmark solver = "exact" against solver = "lobpcg" on a representative subset and force the faster solver.
+• If PCA imputation is slow, benchmark "exact" vs "lobpcg" on a representative subset and force the faster solver.
+LOBPCG is most likely to help when the matrix is large, approximately low-rank, and ncp is small.

 • For slide_imp(), solver = "exact" is usually the right choice.